Upper School Mathematics

 • Power of a test, Type I and Type II errors

-Advanced Topics Mathematics: Investment Math
+Advanced Topics Mathematics: Investment Math (Year Long)

 Prerequisite: Precalculus

 This seminar-style course will begin with an exploration of the broader capital markets and an examination of the fundamental principles of investing (time value of money, efficient market hypothesis, risk vs. return, supply/demand dynamics, market cycles, etc.).
 The focus will then shift to the technical analysis of single security price data as an ideal application of precalculus and other mathematics.
 Students will be responsible for analyzing a specific stock over the course of the term using the tools developed in the class.
 Throughout the course, there will be an emphasis on relating current events to the financial markets.
 The class will explore the power of TradingView’s software.
 We will learn about some of the many different functionalities that TradingView offers, and we will apply these functionalities to different price series.
 We will begin to develop our first strategy by optimizing parameters of basic analysis techniques learned in the fall.
 We will apply an advanced statistical analysis to review our results.
 Then, we will learn how to code using PineScript.
 We will then develop hypotheses about what drives the markets and use our ability to code to write algorithmic trading programs that try to capture gains from these observations.
 We will backtest our programs and evaluate their performance.
 We will then learn about how to manage a portfolio through the application of many different non-correlated algorithms.
-This course is cross-listed with the STEAM X Department.
+Required: a laptop running Windows, Linux, or MacOS.
+This course is cross-listed with the STEAM Department.

-Software Design with Java
+Software Design with Java (Year Long)

 Open to: Grades 9-12

 This course offers an extensive introduction to computer programming and software design using the Java programming language.
-There are no prerequisites for this course, but some understanding of basic programming structures, such as the coding topics learned in Computer Science Practice and Principles, or the Computer Science elective courses, would be helpful.
+There are no prerequisites for this course, but some understanding of basic programming structures, such as the coding topics learned in the Computer Science Practice and Principles LEAD programming course, or the Computer Science elective courses, would be helpful.
 This course begins with the basic syntax of Java, including variables and types, simple commands, program flow and decision statements, and iterative looping structures.
-We then proceed to arrays and array lists, interfaces and polymorphism, inheritance hierarchies, recursion, analysis of algorithms, sorting and searching.
-While we learn the particulars of Java, we focus on more broad-based language and design concepts that apply to different higher languages.
-Required: a laptop running Windows, Linux, or MacOS.
-This course is cross-listed with the STEAM X Department.
+We then proceed to arrays and array lists, exception handling, objects and classes, interfaces, inheritance, and polymorphism, computer graphics, recursion, analysis of algorithms, sorting and searching.
+While learning the particulars of Java, we focus on more broad-based language and design concepts that apply to other high-level programming languages.

-Advanced Topics Computer Science: Software Design with Java
+Advanced Topics Computer Science: Software Design with Java (Year Long)

-Prerequisite: Permission from the teacher
+Prerequisites: Permission from the teacher

 ×